solethus/elixir-money/README.md

 - `local` is provisioned by Encore's CLI using local versions of infrastructure.
 Aside from determining infrastructure, environment type is also used for Secrets management.

-Our staging environment is of type `development`, you can see the type by going to the settings page on https://app.encore.dev/givr-xmfi/envs/staging/settings.

 ### Task

 Task is used to list and run common development commands.